hlmason/musiclaps/README.md

 CSS/Sass, Javascript/jQuery:

 As in Rails projects, the "assets/" folder contains the CSS/Sass ("assets/stylesheets/"), Javascript/jQuery ("assets/javascripts/"), and image ("assets/images/") files.

 Note that the "walkthrough/" folder contains a separate "assets/" folder.
 The "walkthrough/" folder was created by a second front-end development contractor using Adobe Captivate and does not visually or organizationally match the rest of the project with the exception of the "include/header.php" and "include/footer.php" files.

 The "assets/javascripts/" folder contains a subfolder called "profile/"; this folder correlates with the root directory "profile/" folder.

 The "assets/images/" folder also contains subfolders.

 The "assets/fonts/" folder contains Bootstrap glyphicon files.

 HTML/PHP:

-	There are two versions of those files which have both logged in and logged out statuses; the difference between each status is only in the header.
-This will be logged under GitHub issues to be refactored.
+There are two versions of those files which have both logged in and logged out statuses; the difference between each status is only in the header (https://github.com/hlmason/musiclaps/issues/2).

-	Many pages are organized as "index.php" files inside a root directory folder.
-This will also be logged under GitHub issues so that proper routing can be implemented.
+Many pages are organized as "index.php" files inside a root directory folder (https://github.com/hlmason/musiclaps/issues/3).

 In places where the front-end needs to be 'connected' to the back-end, "Placeholder" or "Hard-coded placeholder" has been inserted as a comment.
 Please delete such comments once the back-end is 'connected'.

+The "include" folder contains files with snippets of code that have been 'included' in other files.

 =================================

 Micro Organization:

-The "assets/stylesheets/_customized.bootstrap.min.scss" file is a customized Bootstrap 3.2.0 file which includes grid system, forms, glyphicons, navs, navbar, progress bars, component animations, dropdown, and modals (http://getbootstrap.com/customize/).
+The "assets/stylesheets/_customized.bootstrap.min.scss" file is a customized Bootstrap 3.2.0 file which includes grid system, forms, glyphicons, navs, navbar, progress bars, component animations, dropdowns, and modals (http://getbootstrap.com/customize/).

 The "assets/javascripts/customized.bootstrap.min.js" file is a customized Bootstrap 3.2.0 file which includes dropdowns, modals, collapse, and transitions (Go to http://getbootstrap.com/customize/ and scroll down).

-Custom CSS is in the "assets/stylesheets/main.scss" file.
+Hand-coded CSS is in the "assets/stylesheets/main.scss" file.
 The file is long and may need to be reorganized in the future.
 The code is currently organized into the following categories:

 Variables<br>
 Mixins<br>